natureinparadise/natureinparadise.github.io/README.md

 _Edit the Menu_: config/_default/menus.en.toml
 \_Edit Site Pages_: most pages are stored in content/english
-_Documents_: probably not the only location, but currently stored in root dir docs/
+_Documents_: content/english/docs/ Having a docs/ folder in the root no longer works for hyperlinking
 _Images_: assets/images/ (NOT the root images/ dir.
 That's a derived property)
 _Contact page_: configs/\_default/params.toml